How to Create PDF Files in .NET Using IronPDF

 1. NuGet Package Manager

-We can install the IronPDF C# .NET Core Library from the NuGet Package Manager.
+The simplest approach is to install the IronPDF C# .NET Core Library from the NuGet Package Manager.

 • Open the Package Manager by clicking on Tools > NuGet Package Manager > Manage NuGet Packages for Solution.

-• Or right click on the project in Solution Explorer and click Manage NuGet Packages.
+• Or right-click on the project in Solution Explorer and click Manage NuGet Packages.

 • Search for IronPDF.
 Select IronPDF and click on the Install.
 The library will begin installing.